Chittering Tourist Association (Inc.) ph: +61 8 9576 1100 fx: +61 8 9576 1020; email: firstname.lastname@example.org www.chittering.iinet.net.au

 IT'S CITRUS TIME!

-and in September the town of Bindoon hosts its
+in September the town of Bindoon hosts its

-annual Wildflower Festival.
+annual Spring Flower Festival.
 The Taste of

 Chittering food market is held in August.

-Weekend markets are held regularly.
-Details are
+Weekend markets are held regularly see

 The Shire of Chittering consists of Bindoon, Muchea and the historical Wannamal with